BrutFab/GPT-4-Web-Browsing-Prompts/README.md

 # OpenAI GPT-4 Web Browsing Prompts

-This repository contains example prompts to utilize the new web browsing feature of OpenAI's GPT-4, as seen in our [YouTube tutorial](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q).
+This repository contains example prompts to utilize the new web browsing feature of OpenAI's GPT-4, as seen in my [YouTube tutorial](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q).
 This is a transformative update that allows the model to surf the internet, greatly enhancing its utility and functionality.
 Here are three prompts that demonstrate its power:

 ## Prompt 1: Modular Mojo Vs. Python